briangonzalez/calle-app/README.md

 - [UI for styling Google Maps](http://gmaps-samples-v3.googlecode.com/svn/trunk/styledmaps/wizard/index.html)

-## Why I chose these technologies
+## Why I chose these technologies?

 ### Frontend

 [Backbone](http://backbonejs.org/) is fast and more flexible than most other MV* frontend frameworks.
 Using backbone also gives me the excuse of including [underscore](http://underscorejs.org/) in my apps.
+I like [requirejs](http://requirejs.org/) for dependency management.
+I also used [jquery.pep.js](http://pep.briangonzalez.org) for the dragging of the left-hand sidebars.

 ### Backend

 [Sinatra](http://www.sinatrarb.com/) is trivially easy to setup, has a great commnunity (IRC, Google Groups, etc.), and uses a language I am already familiar with, Ruby.
 Sinatra also uses Rack middleware, which the community has buit a ton of extensions for.
+Using Sinatra also gives me access to a plethora of rubygems, like [geocoder](http://www.rubygeocoder.com/), which I used in building Calle.